The Double (2013 film): Release

 The Double premiered at the 2013 Toronto International Film Festival on 7 September 2013.
 On 15 October 2013 it was announced that Magnolia Pictures had acquired the US rights for a 2014 release.
+The earliest general release occurred in the United Arab Emirates on 3 April 2014.

 Box office

-The film opened in two cinemas in the United States and grossed $14,646.
-It ended up grossing $200,406 in North America and $2,065,775 internationally for a total of $2,266,181.
+The film opened in seventy one cinemas in the United Kingdom on 4 April 2014 to $467,074 on its first weekend, going on to gross $1,272,555 during its total run.
+The film opened in two cinemas in the United States, grossing $200,406 in North America.
+The international box office total came to $2,266,181.

 Critical reception

-The film received positive reviews from critics and has a "Certified Fresh" rating of 83% on Rotten Tomatoes based on 131 reviews, with an average rating of 6.9/10.
+The film received positive reviews from critics and has a rating of 83% on Rotten Tomatoes based on 131 reviews, with an average rating of 6.9/10.
 The consensus states "Hauntingly bleak and thrillingly ambitious, The Double offers Jesse Eisenberg a pair of compelling roles while reaffirming writer-director Richard Ayoade's remarkable talent."
-The film also has a score of 68 out of 100 on Metacritic based on 31 critics, indicating "Generally favorable reviews".
+The film also has a score of 68 out of 100 on Metacritic based on 31 critics.

-Jon Espino from TheYoungFolks.com gave the film 9 out of 10 stars, stating:
+Jon Espino from TheYoungFolks.com gave the film nine out of ten, stating:

 Writer/Director Richard Ayoade had really outdone himself.
 The way he re-imagined and modernized Fyodor Dostoevsky's novella The Double, is a pure artistic vision.
 The dark tones are only enhanced by the light notes of humor throughout the film.
 Ayoade's avant garde, experimental style and minimalist set design sound like an odd couple, but they actually work great together.

 He also goes on to praise Eisenberg's performance, saying:

 In his best work since The Social Network, Eisenberg portrays the polarized personalities of Simon and James with such ease.
 The story basically rests on his shoulders as we follow him on his descent into madness.
 In between the fast-paced dialogue and front-lit shots there is also a very complex story that leaves the ending open to interpretation.